alvinc0921/Remote_Patient_Monitoring_UI/README.md

 https://data.heroku.com/dataclips/bfljwdrcpssefebonywlxfskssvx

-We recommend cloning the code to IntelliJ and running the program on it.
+We recommend cloning the code to IntelliJ IDEA and running the program on it.

 ## Application Flow